Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 First Aid Kit

 There’s no need to go overboard with medical supplies.
-But I recommend you add these items to your packing list for Korea.
+But I recommend you add these items to your packing list for South Korea.

 - Paracetamol